mschordan/agaconv/doc/agaconv.1.md

 agaconv takes the following options:

 ## Basic Options

+\--format STRING
+: CDXL format where STRING = ctm-opt|std-opt|std-fixed (default: std-opt).
+This option selects specific properties of CDXL chunks.
+All three options ensure 32-bit alignment of all chunks.
+This improves display speed.

+    Format option 'std-opt' is the default option and selects standard CDXL with optimized chunk size.
+CDXL allows to use chunks of different size in each frame, this option takes advantage of this CDXL feature and minimizes file size by not including empty planes and also reducing the color map size if possible.

+    Format option 'std-fixed' is a compatibility option for older CDXL players that require that each frame has the exact same size. **AGAConv** adjusts the provided frequency if necessary, to generate a video where each frame has the exact same size.
+In addition, it also ensures that all chunks in the CDXL file are 32-bit aligned, which can improve I/O speed of up to 50% with certain I/O controllers.
+Therefore the length of each audio data and graphics data chunk must be divisible by 4, to ensure that the next chunk starts at a 32-bit aligned offset in the CDXL file.
+Bit depth is chosen according to the color mode, agaX selects 24 bit mode.
+A 12-bit mode can be enforced for agaX modes with the extra option \--force-color-depth=12.

+    The format option 'ctm-opt' aims to generate the smallest file size possible and also maintains the exact specified frequency (no adjustment), but also maintains 32-bit alignment of all chunks by introducing padding where necessary (1 to 3 bytes).

+    AGABlaster can play all three CDXL variants with any combination of other options.

 \--color-mode STRING
 : Color mode where STRING = aga8|..|aga2|ham8|ham6|ocs5|..|ocs2|ehb.
 The letters
 specify the screen mode, the digit determines the number of bitplanes.
 The